 During the three weeks, I developed a web calendar for the "Mars Express" mission.
 It shows when the camera captures Mars images and when they are downloaded with lots of data for scientists.
 I also built a Java program that generated the calendar readable events from ical files.
 This internship was my first real-life software development experience.
 Try it out: HRSC Calendar

-This language really appealed to me more the more I learned.
+This language appealed to me more the more I learned, at least partly thanks to my great teacher.
 I started listening to Spanish music and loving the culture.
-Spanish became my favorite language and I literally learn it every day.
+It became my favorite language and I learn it literally every day.

 I searched the internet for what I need to learn to build apps for Android, so my first programming language was Java.
 It obviously took me some time to actually get to the point where I could develop apps.